Eparchy of Lipljan: Under the jurisdiction of Serbian Orthodox Church

 In the time of Turkish conquests, in the middle of the 15th century, Serbian Orthodox Church suffered great devastation.
 Region of Kosovo finally fell under Turkish rule around 1455.
 Metropolitan Venedikt of Lipljan had to flee from his eparchy, finding refuge at the Court of Serbian Despot Đurađ Branković in Smederevo.
 By the beginning of the 15th century, Eparchy of Lipljan was returned to the jurisdiction of Archbishopric of Ohrid.
-In the first half of 16. century, metropolitan of Lipljan was Nikanor (around 1530-1545).
+In the first half of 16. century, metropolitan of Lipjan was Nikanor (around 1530-1545).

 Serbian Patriarchate was renewed in 1557 by patriarch Makarije Sokolović.
 In that time (16th–18th century), Eparchy of Lipljan remained under constant jurisdiction of Serbian Patriarchate.
 In the second half of the 16th century, metropolitans of Lipljan were Dionisije (around 1570) and Vasilije (around 1587-1598).
 In 1614, Metropolitan Pajsije of Lipljan became Serbian Patriarch.
 After him, Metropolitan of Lipljan was Longin (1616).

 Two major events of that time tragically impacted Orthodox Church in the region of central Kosovo.
 During the Austro-Turkish war (1683–1699) relations between local Muslims and Christians in European provinces of Ottoman Empire were radicalized.
 As a result of Turkish oppression, destruction of Churches and Monasteries and violence against non-Muslim civilian population, Serbian Christians and their church leaders headed by Serbian Patriarch Arsenije III sided with Austrians in 1689 and again in 1737 under Serbian Patriarch Arsenije IV.
 In the following punitive campaigns, Turkish armies conducted systematic atrocities against local Christian population in Serbian regions, including central parts of Kosovo region, resulting in Great Migrations of the Serbs.